top of page

 BRITTANY BAUGHER

-Brittany is currently a second-year graduate student in Clinical Psychology.
+Brittany is currently a fourth-year graduate student in Clinical Psychology.
 She graduated from Ohio State University in 2018 with a major in Psychology and a minor in Neuroscience.
 After her bachelor’s degree, Brittany received a master's degree in Experimental Psychology at Villanova University where she primarily studied early life stress and sex differences in stress resilience within rodent models.
 Brittany then worked as a research coordinator at the Cleveland Clinic while working part-time as an adjunct professor.
 Brittany has always been interested in how experiences throughout the lifespan shape risk and resilience in the development of psychopathology.
 Her current projects within the lab focus on the role of positive and negative early life experiences in shaping emotional reactivity in adulthood.

 CV